Like the captain of the Rocinante, I never skip my morning coffee—and The Expanse title sequence is like a shot of espresso.

 The final five clips appear to be the same in all ten episodes.
 We go inside the Ring’s slow zone and see a time-lapse of traffic routes around the Central Station.
 In the next clip, we see the Behemoth (previously the Nauvoo, soon to be renamed Medina Station) which will be the outpost inside the Ring.
-In the background are the 1,372 other ring gates.
+In the background are the 1,372 ring gates.
 The framing camera highlights the Ilus Ring.

 In the closing three clips, we see Holden free-floating at the entrance to the Ilus Ring.
 In the close-up, his visor now has a blue-green hue, the colour of the nebulous material that pervades the slow zone.
 Reflected in the visor are two bright objects, one yellow, one red, and a faint blue arc of the Ilus star system that we see in the final clip.

 In the final clip, the star of the Ilus System is disappearing behind the southern limb of its planet Ilus IV, highlighting the planet’s blue atmosphere.
-The two bright objects we saw in Holden’s visor are the central yellow star (G-type, like our own) and, perhaps, the moon that was seen to be melting when the crew of the Rocinante were on the surface of the planet (unless, of course, the star in the Ilus system is a binary, in which case it might be a red dwarf — I’ll have to read the book).
+The two bright objects we saw in Holden’s visor are the central yellow star (G-type, like our own) and, perhaps, the moon that was seen to be melting when the crew of the Rocinante were on the surface of the planet (unless, of course, the star in the Ilus system is a binary, in which case it might be a red dwarf—I’ll have to read the book).

-Intro time code:
+Opening credits start time code:

 Ep 1 – 0:07:22

 Ep 6 – 0:09:06

 Ep 7 – 0:01:07